ekuiter/feature-php/GUIDE.md

 ```

 For this to work, you also need to include [Go!
-AOP](https://github.com/goaop/framework) in the generated product, e.g. using
+AOP](https://github.com/goaop/framework) in the generated product, e.g. by using
 this Composer file in your artifact:

 ```json